 Your analysis has to be granular at the tactical level.
 For example, you want to know how much you spent on ads aimed at one target audience and how many sales resulted from that tactic.
 Then you can decide whether there was an adequate rate of return.
 When you set up your result tracking to deliver that level of detail, you can make informed decisions regarding future marketing activities.

 A marketing plan is a key part of a successful business because it ensures that you can get the revenue you need to pay your expenses.
 A good marketing plan lets you track progress and alerts you right away if things aren’t going according to expectations.
 ZenBusiness has a good overview of marketing for small businesses on its Understanding Your Market page.
-If you need a website, get the ZenBusiness Website Service, and you can get a $150 Google Ads Credit as well.
+If you need a website, get the ZenBusiness Website Service.
 Start writing your marketing plan outline today, and fill in the details as you begin to examine your market and find target audiences.

 The most important part is the tactics you use to inform your target audiences of your product characteristics.
 If you execute your tactical strategy as detailed in your plan, your tactics allow you to reach your sales and profitability goals.
 Achieving the goals defined in your marketing plan means you’re running a successful business.